pastor-canayo/event_planner_pro/README.md

 # Image Optimization Set up
 * Download and installed the latest version of python in https://www.python.org/downloads/
 * Download Pycharm IDE to run the script
+* in the folder images shows the images that were optimized with the python script all the images that were optimized have the name optimized-name.jpg and compare how many KB were reduced from the original size.
 # Issues that I was not able to get done
 * Not able to use the static website generator to add the blog for the website.
 I tried to integrate it only one part with JeKyll but I was not able to.
 The only way to accomplish that I think it was integrating the whole website with Jekyll but I did not do it